aisultanios/MyPlaylists/README.md

-# UIKit + SwiftUI App.
+# 🎵 MyPlaylists.

-#### MyPlaylists is a 1-to-1 fully functional clone of Apple's Apple Music app.
+#### MyPlaylists is a 1-to-1 fully functional clone of Apple's Apple Music app that I've built using UIKit & SwiftUI.
 I've built it for learning purposes and have mainly focused on the app's responsiveness since I already have plenty of projects that focus more on the architectural side.

 ## 📦 Technologies: